Secure compliance, Empower resilience

 We will not describe our security to you.
 We will let you try to break it.

-During a demonstration, you take the place of the intruder.
-Without a script, and without prior explanation, you try whatever you want: press the button on a socket, unplug it, move it, directly rewire a device, reset equipment, present yourself without valid identity, or request access that was not planned.
+During a demonstration, you take the intruder's seat, facing equipment protected by its controlled outlet.
+With no predefined script and no prior explanation, you try whatever you want: press the outlet's button, unplug it, plug it into another source, rewire the equipment directly, reset the unit, present yourself without a valid identity, or request unplanned access.

-With each attempt, the system reacts before your eyes — cutoff, alert, lockdown — and then explains what it has just detected in your gesture.
-You leave with a signed audit log of your own attempts: your future incident report, written live by a willing attacker.
+At each attempt the system reacts before your eyes — cut-off, alert, zone lockdown — then details what it detected.
+You leave with a signed audit log of your own attempts.

 That is the most convincing demonstration we know for security: not an assertion, but an invitation to prove it wrong.